Mindbaz/awesome-opensource-email/README.md

 - [dmarc-report-converter](https://github.com/tierpod/dmarc-report-converter) - Convert DMARC report files from xml to human-readable formats
 - [Open DMARC Analyzer](https://github.com/userjack6880/Open-DMARC-Analyzer) -  Open DMARC Analyzer is an Open Source DMARC Report Analyzer to be used with DMARC reports that have been parsed by John Levine's rrdmarc script or techsneeze's dmarcts-report-parser.
 - [DmarcSrg](https://github.com/liuch/dmarc-srg) -  A php parser, viewer and summary report generator for incoming DMARC reports.
+- [dmarcts-report-parser](https://github.com/techsneeze/dmarcts-report-parser) -  A Perl based tool to parse DMARC reports from an IMAP mailbox or from the filesystem, and insert the information into a database. ( Formerly known as imap-dmarcts ) - `GNU GPL v3`, `Perl`

 ### Privacy